siblount/JzSense/README.md

 - All classes not documented such as DzShape (`shape_dz`).

 # JzSense - How to use, setup, and tips video
+Click on image to be redirected to youtube video.
 [![JzSense - Overview Vid](https://img.youtube.com/vi/8ylc8F0a_jo/0.jpg)](https://www.youtube.com/watch?v=8ylc8F0a_jo)
 There may be other things missing.
 If you found something thats missing and it's not mentioned in this post, please post a new issue describing what is missing and where it can be found.
 ## Planned Updates